PowerShell/PowerShell/docs/building/internals.md

 it should be listed as a dependency for FullCLR $Top folder (src\Microsoft.PowerShell.ConsoleHost)

-* If assembly is part of CoreCLR build, it should be listed as a dependency for CoreCLR $Top folder (src\powershell)
+* If assembly is part of CoreCLR build, it should be listed as a dependency for $Top folder (src\powershell-unix or src\powershell-windows)